dm248/dm248.github.io/posts/20200607_Wheres_the_Sat.md

 (for r < R + 158 km, SGP4 uses a different set).
-With air resistance included in Newton's equations, the deviation from SGP4 reduces by half for the ISS (to 2 km/day), which is good but not good enough.
+With air resistance included in Newton's equations, the deviation from SGP4 reduces by half for the ISS to 2 km/day, which is good but not good enough.

 Is 2 km/day simply the inherent accuracy of SGP4, or does the model have some other physics?
 Actually, no and no - the reason for the discrepancy is more subtle.